simonlindholm/hol-regex/README.md

 ---------------
 ```

-(Long regex, long string. `slow` gets lucky and does surprisingly well. `faster` and `fastest` both cope pretty well, though `fastest` is slightly slower, probably due to generating more garbage.
+(Long regex, long string. `slow` gets lucky and does surprisingly well.
+`faster` and `fastest` both cope pretty well, scaling quadratically with n.
+`fastest` is slightly slower, likely due to generating more garbage.
 `builtin` does reasonably up to a point, but is not well optimized for large regexes.)

 ```